 Arrival train stations: Your train from Rome will take you to Milan Centrale.
 You can find this station in the northeastern part of the city, and it is best reached by getting off at the Caiazzo metro station.
 Milan Centrale is filled with a variety of shops and has free Wi-Fi for travelers.

 One of the best ways to find cheap tickets from Rome to Milan is to choose a slower journey that has at least one transfer.
 Being flexible on dates and times is another good tactic for finding low-cost fares.
 If you make sure to book ahead of time, you can also find more affordable trips.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When departing from Rome, you have various train station options to start your route from including Roma Termini, Roma Tiburtina and Roma Ostiense.
-When arriving in Milan, you can end your journey in train stations like Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+There are a few train stations in Rome to start your trip from including Roma Termini, Roma Tiburtina and Roma Ostiense.
+In Milan you have a few train station options to choose from for your arrival including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.